Okibaba/data-engineering-zoomcamp-project/README.md

 ## Project summary
 In this project we set up a cloud based infrastructure to ingest, process and visualize batch S&P 500 data.
-While the data isn't particularly large, my goal for this project was to a scalable demonstrate an end to end data engineering & visualization pipeline.
+While the data isn't particularly large, my goal for this project was to build a scalable end to end data engineering & visualization pipeline.
 We expect the infrastructure to scale even for larger data set.

 ## Technologies used